ta3ag/lbd/_sources/otherinst.txt

 In RISC CPU like Mips, the multiply/divide function unit and add/sub/logic unit are designed from two different hardware circuits, and more, their data path is separate.
-We think the cpu0 is the same even though no explanation in it's web site.
-So, these two function units can be executed at same time (instruction level parallelism).
+Cpu0 is same, so these two function units can be executed at same time (instruction level parallelism).
 Reference [#]_ for instruction itineraries.

 This version can process **+, -, \*, <<,** and **>>** operators in C
 language.